AliSoftware/alisoftware.github.io/_posts/2016-03-27-pattern-matching-1.md

 ---
 layout: post
-title: "Pattern Matching, Part 1: switch that enum"
+title: "Pattern Matching, Part 1: switch, enums & where clauses"
 date: 2016-03-27
 categories: swift
 ---

 From a simple `switch` to complex expressions, pattern matching in Swift can be quite powerful.
-Today we're gonna start exploring pattern matching by seing some advanced usages of `switch`, before going further in a later article.
+Today we're gonna start exploring it by seing some cool usages of `switch`, before going further in later articles with even more advanced pattern matching techniques.

+_This article serves as an introduction to the incomming articles about Pattern Matching._

 ## Switch Basics